evrythng/reactor-rules/README.md

 * `create` - an expression returning an output object that will be created when the rule is run.
 This can be either an action or a property update.

-The `action` that triggered the script is provided so it can inform the rule and be used to create the output action or property update.
+The `action` or property update `key` and `value` that triggered the script is provided so it can inform the rule and be used to create the output action or property update.
+For example - when a property reaches a threshold, create an action with the new value as a `customField`.

+## Types of Rules

 There are two kinds of rule available with this script: